Toyota 22RE Engine for Sale | 2.4L EFI Inline-4 Pickup and 4Runner

 Description

 The critical piece of information every 22RE buyer needs to know: Toyota significantly redesigned the 22RE in 1985.
 The post-1985 block has a different deck height.
-The cylinder head, pistons, timing components, water pump, and oil pump changed.
+The cylinder head, pistons, timing components, water pump, and oil pump all changed.
 Pre-1985 and post-1985 parts are largely not interchangeable.
-Installing a pre-1985 head on a post-1985 block- or vice versa- will cause severe compression problems and potential engine damage.
+Installing a pre-1985 head on a post-1985 block, or vice versa, will cause severe compression problems and potential engine damage.
 We confirm block generation before every order ships.

 Signs You Need a Replacement Engine